North Gallery: From Prehistory to Antebellum Alexandria

 The City Looks To The Future: World War II To The Present reviews the many ways in which Alexandria has changed in this century, gradually becoming a suburb within the Washington metropolitan area.

-Changing Exhibits in the Coldsmith Gallery
+Past Exhibits in the Coldsmith Gallery

 The James Coldsmith Gallery is used for smaller exhibits that focus on some particular story within Alexandria's history.